MASTER OF ARTS IN YOUTH MINISTRY

 Receive regular one-on-one coaching from a youth ministry veteran to help master critical ministry skills and apply what you’ve learned.
 Your coach will also help your church staff and congregation develop a healthy understanding of the role of youth ministry in the life of the church.

-Gain “in-the-trenches” youth ministry experience by serving 25 hours per week in a local church in Central Texas.
+Gain “in-the-trenches” youth ministry experience by serving 25 hours per week in a local church.
 This allows you to put all the pieces together—everything you learn from the peers in your cohort, the professors in the classroom, and from your coach.
 You also will receive a stipend to cover your living expenses!

 Youth Ministry Practicum